 - preferred contact details, which could be a phone number and/or email address

 We collect your information for the following purposes:

-- Ethnicity and language spoken are collected so that we are able to offer extra assistance if needed, for example a translator
+- ethnicity and language spoken, so that we are able to offer extra assistance if needed, for example a translator

-- Preferred contact is used to contact you if we have any questions and to arrange getting access to your home to do the works
+- preferred contact, so we can contact you if we have any questions and to arrange getting access to your home to do the works

 Who we might share your information with

 We may share your information with external contractors who are working for us to provide maintenance.
 We have data sharing agreements with these contractors which strictly control how they store and use your personal information.
 We are allowed to do this under the Housing Act 1985 and the Housing Construction and Regeneration Act 1996.

 The information you provide is used for us to execute our public duty under: